 Lory's speaking tasks had not awakened her to these speech sound gesture-impulses.
-Dr. Steiner then began to teach her about the movements for the vowels and said, "learn to feel-sense-perceive $\boldsymbol{a}$ (ah) as ..." and he showed something in movement and described it; and then likewise for $\boldsymbol{i}$ (ee) and $\boldsymbol{o}$ .
+Dr. Steiner then began to teach her about the movements for the vowels and said, "learn to feel-sense-perceive a (ah) as ..." and he showed something in movement and described it; and then likewise for i (ee) and o.
 He soon began to lead her to movements for the consonants, also suggesting them by description.
 In this way, her gesture-learning became an outside-in process, in lieu of learning the gestures directly from the sounds themselves through inward feeling-perceptions of their impulses.
 This outside-in approach was therefore something of a stopgap measure that allowed the work of eurythmy to begin.

 In 1922, Rudolf Steiner made Figure drawings for five vowel and fifteen consonant gesture-impulses.
 He later stated that these "are there to rectify the movements of eurythmy.
 The movements will not become unnatural....
 You have to imitate them....
 You have to do it as it is in the whole of it, also get the veil in place; this cannot yield dislocated movements."
-Students of eurythmy now had a further outside-in compensation in the absence of direct inward perceptions of the gesture-impulses themselves.
+Students of eurythmy now had further outside-in compensations in the absence of direct inward perceptions of the gesture-impulses themselves.
 The drawings (and wooden models of them) were to be imitated.

 Ever since Rudolf Steiner adopted this alternate, outsidein approach toward the basic gestures in speech eurythmy, this is the stage at which the teaching and learning has remained.
 And to preserve the descriptions that facilitate it, these have been gathered from Dr. Steiner's work and from the records and memories of individuals, as many as possible.
-Eduardo Jenaro's compendium, Rudolf Steiners eurythmische Lautlehre: ein Handbuch für die Praxis, is a primary 'how-to' book.
+Eduardo Jenaro's compendium, Rudolf Steiners eurythmische Lautlehre: ein Handbuch für die Praxis,5 is a primary 'how-to' book.
 With these records, and with what each teaching generation works out as gesture, the material is passed down and worked on by each new student.

 For a long time, I have wondered why Rudolf Steiner would defer to the production of gestures by these indirect means.
-It is clear that he himself perceived the supersensible activity of the gesture-impulses; and he had much to say about what is going on in our etheric body when we speak.

-My puzzlement has finally been resolved by the book, Tatiana Kisseleff: A Life for Eurythmy (TK), Chapter 6 begins with "1.
-Starting with Imitation..." (ellipsis dots are in the book).
-Tatiana Kisseleff was the first eurythmist- and teacher-in-residence at the Goetheanum in Dornach, Switzerland, called to that work in 1914.
-Though she "hated it" when a group copied the movements of the person in front or made agreements about how to do them, she clearly used imitation in her teaching.
+It is clear that he himself perceived the supersensible activity of the gesture-impulses; and he had much to say about what is going on in our etheric body when we speak.6 it" when a group copied the movements of the person in front or made agreements about how to do them, she clearly used imitation in her teaching.
 To this she brought wonderfully-imaginative stories and soulful descriptions to evoke a sense for the gestures.
 But why did she accept imitation as the mainstay in her lessons?
 In this chapter, the biographer, Brigitte Schreckenbach, wrote:

+My puzzlement has finally been resolved by the book, Tatiana Kisseleff: A Life for Eurythmy (TK), 7 Chapter 6 begins with "1.
+Starting with Imitation..." (ellipsis dots are in the book).
+Tatiana Kisseleff was the first eurythmist- and teacher-in-residence at the Goetheanum in Dornach, Switzerland, called to that work in 1914.
+Though she "hated